matrix-org/go-neb/design-notes.md

    yourself.
 Python NEB did it by giving you a key-value store which you could chuck config info for a room into: I wonder how useful that would be for Go-NEB?

+ - The service ID as it stands feels mingy.
+There are times I want to execute Service code without knowing a service ID (e.g. processing webhooks, executing auth code, etc) so I have to use "" just to create a Service :( Also, it feels wrong to defer responsibility for knowing what a valid service ID is to the caller of the /configureService API.
+How the hell do they know which IDs have been taken?!